ablotekar/oneD-fluid-simulation-code-fortran/README.md

     thermal, non-thermal and superthermal plasma system.

 * **supersoliton**
-     - It is ued to study the evolution of the supersolitary wave in the superthermal plasma system
+     - It is used to study the evolution of the supersolitary wave in the superthermal plasma system

 * **electron_acoustic_double_layer**